Me, Myself & Irene: Music

+Release

 Home media

 Me, Myself & Irene was released on VHS on January 9, 2001, and on DVD on January 23, 2001, by 20th Century Fox Home Entertainment.
-It was later released on Blu-ray on February 5, 2008.
+The DVD version includes deleted scenes, an audio commentary, trailers and TV spots, the Foo Fighters "Breakout" music video, behind-the-scenes footage, an extended branching version option, galleries, and DVD-ROM.
+This release is also THX certified and features two menus themed to Charlie and Hank, and a hidden Easter egg.
+The film was later released on Blu-ray on February 5, 2008.

 Reception

 Box office

-Me, Myself & Irene opened at number one on the weekend of June 23, 2000, making US$24.2 million in its opening weekend.
+Me, Myself & Irene opened at number one above Chicken Run on the weekend of June 23, 2000, making $24.2 million in its opening weekend.
+Playing at 3,019 theaters upon opening, the film had the widest release of Jim Carrey's career, surpassing Liar Liar.
+It managed to beat out Life to achieve the highest opening weekend for a non-sequel R-rated comedy film.
 The film earned $90,570,999 in the United States, and a further $58,700,000 internationally, for a worldwide total of $149,270,999.

+Me, Myself & Irene collected $1.9 million from its opening weekend in the United Kingdom, reaching the number one spot ahead of Scary Movie and Space Cowboys.
+It fell into third place behind below Hollow Man and Billy Elliot in its second weekend with $1.2 million.
+Meanwhile, in Australia, the film beat Mission: Impossible 2 to top the box office, making $1.6 million during its first weekend.
+It also ranked third behind Gladiator and Jet Set in its opening weekend in France, earning $682,000.